realeroberto/bashlets/README.md

 ## Requirements

-TODO
+A reasonably sane GNU environment is assumed to be at hand.
+More specifically, you need:

+* Bash
+* Git
+* GNU Coreutils
+* the [jq](https://stedolan.github.io/jq/) command-line JSON processor

+To run the test suite, you need Sam Stephenson's [Bash Automated Testing System](https://github.com/sstephenson/bats).

+To check for proper programming, you need [ShellCheck](https://www.shellcheck.net/).

+Extension packages may have additional requirements.

 ## Installing

-A reasonably sane GNU/Linux environment is assumed to be at hand; support for FreeBSD and Cygwin is available (in _homeopathic dilution_), yet highly experimental.

-Moreover, the [jq](https://stedolan.github.io/jq/) command-line JSON processor is needed in order to communicate with the Github API.

 	$ git clone https://github.com/bashlets/bashlets.git
 	$ cd bashlets